acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 </html>
 ```

-2. Notice the difference that this file has added a `<link>` element in the `<head>`, which uses the `@href` attribute to point to the CSS file.
+1. Notice the difference that this file has added a `<link>` element in the `<head>`, which uses the `@href` attribute to point to the CSS file.
-3. Open the HTML file in a browser and notice that paragraphs are green and bold.
+2. Some elements like `<h3>` have attributes called `class` and one or serveral values inside.
-4. Open [web/web\_exercise\_2.css](web/web_exercise_2.css) in *Atom* and notice that it implements the commands described above, which are responsible for the color, weight and shape of the paragraphs and the table.
-Your CSS file should look something like:
+3. Open your `style.css` file and add the following CSS code in *Atom* and notice that it implements the commands described above, which are responsible for the color, weight and shape of the paragraphs and the table.
+Your CSS file should look something like.
+Example CSS: [web/web\_exercise\_2.css](web/web_exercise_2.css)
+4. Reload your `index.html` in your Web Browser and notice the changes.

 ```css
 p{